wisp-forest/docs/braid/getting-started.md

 The button takes two arguments:
 - The first is rather self-explanatory: a `Text` object which will be displayed on the button.
 We directly use the `count` variable we added to state earlier - this is possible because, as you remember, braid simply re-runs the entire `build` method whenever your state changes.
-- The second is a callback which will be invoked whenver the button is clicked - this where we want to actually perform the counting logic.
+- The second is a callback which will be invoked whenever the button is clicked - this where we want to actually perform the counting logic.
 To do that, we invoke `setState` to notify the framework that we're about to mutate the state and increment the count variable in the closure which we must pass to it.

   Using `setState` here is of absolutely vital importance - without it, the framework would be none the wiser and would never rebuild our widget.
 You can easily try this yourself: increment count without using `setState`.
 You'll find that the count displayed by the button doesn't update.

-  As a rule of thumb, whenver a piece of your state is used by the build method, you must use `setState` when mutating it.
+  As a rule of thumb, whenever a piece of your state is used by the build method, you must use `setState` when mutating it.
 It is convention to only wrap the actual field updates in the call to `setState` to make it clear to readers which state is being mutated and when.

 Next, assuming you have [set up the braid reload agent](hot-reloading.md), hot reload your code - the button will immediately appear.
 If not, either hot reload or restart your game and then reopen your screen.

 ![a screenshot of the previous ui with the new button](../assets/braid/simple_counter_2.png){ .docs-image }

-You can find the finished code of this section in `SimpleCounter.java`.
+You can find the complete code of this section in `SimpleCounter.java`.

 ## Modularizing the Counter

 Having built a basic widget and already introduced a lot of important basics, we'll move on to exploring some other techniques tools provided by the library.
-To motivate this, imagine you wanted to add more functionality to the counter - ie. returning more widgets from its build method.
+To motivate this, imagine you wanted to add more functionality to the counter - i.e. returning more widgets from its build method.
 You could of course simply make a bigger and bigger build method - this, however, is generally not ideal since it can have a negative impact on performance.

-With a widget as simple as the counter we've built this is obvioulsy not a concern (and generally, always remember to not optimize prematurely), but with more complicated build methods it can be unnecessarily expensive to re-run the entire thing and thus rebuild everything just because a single value changed somewhere.
+With a widget as simple as the counter we've built this is obviously not a concern (and generally, always remember to not optimize prematurely), but with more complicated build methods it can be unnecessarily expensive to re-run the entire thing and thus rebuild everything just because a single value changed somewhere.
 All of the layout-related widgets for example (like the `Center` and `Padding`) are not concerned with the current state of the counter and thus have no reason to be re-built each time.

 Instead, it'd be nice if we could extract just the parts which need rebuilding (in this case, just the button) and have it still function correctly.
 To better demonstrate this process of sharing state between multiple widgets, we'll also display the count separately using a new widget.